Bartlebys/BartlebysCore/README.md

 **BartlebysCore** is the core Engine of [**BartlebyKit**](https://github.com/Bartlebys/BartlebyKit) but is suitable for various usages.

 If your data can be totally loaded in Memory, Bartleby's Core is probably a good solution for your App.
 It will allow to use simple functional programming approach to manipulate your data synchronously very efficiently, and integrate easily with your RESTFul API.

-# Who is Bartleby?

-Bartleby is main character of ["Bartleby the scrivener A Story of Wall Street"](https://en.wikipedia.org/wiki/Bartleby,_the_Scrivener) is a short story by Herman Melville.
-Bartleby is a scrivener—a kind of clerk "who obstinately refuses to go on doing the sort of writing demanded of him" with the words "I would prefer not to".

 # Installation